apache/flink/docs/monitoring/metrics.zh.md

 {% endhighlight %}

 ### Datadog (org.apache.flink.metrics.datadog.DatadogHttpReporter)

-In order to use this reporter you must copy `/opt/flink-metrics-datadog-{{site.version}}.jar` into the `/plugins/datadog` folder of your Flink distribution.

 Note any variables in Flink metrics, such as `<host>`, `<job_name>`, `<tm_id>`, `<subtask_index>`, `<task_name>`, and `<operator_name>`,
 will be sent to Datadog as tags.
 Tags will look like `host:localhost` and `job_name:myjobname`.